VAT Registration, Recon & Submissions

 vat service south africa

-Who needs to register to be VAT vendors?
+Who needs to register with SARS to be VAT vendors?

 Category A: Every 2 calendar months.
 Under this category, a vendor is required to submit one return for every two calendar months, ending on the last day of January, March, May, July, September and November.
 Paying VAT every two calendar months is also known as paying VAT “bi-monthly.”